 On Broadway, Trevor developed innovative marketing and sales initiatives for Theatre Direct International/Broadway.com, an agency created by producer Cameron Mackintosh (The Phantom of the Opera, Cats, Les Misérables, etc.) to sell New York and London theatre to domestic and international tourism markets.
-Together with company principals, he developed and managed a groundbreaking Broadway marketing cooperative that carried the New York theatre message to audiences worldwide.
+Together with sales guru Bob Hofmann, he developed and managed a groundbreaking Broadway marketing cooperative that carried the New York theatre message to audiences worldwide.

 At Nederlander, Trevor rebuilt and expanded sales operations in New York and Los Angeles, and developed sales synergies among Nederlander operations in ten US cities.
 His work resulted in unprecedented profitability for the company’s sales division and record sales for the two-year run of Wicked at Hollywood’s historic Pantages Theatre.

-For Disney Theatrical Productions, Trevor oversaw marketing for the Company’s long-running hometown production of The Lion King.
-The production sold more tickets than any production in the Pantages Theatre’s history, made unprecedented inroads into African-American, Latino and Asian markets, introduced numerous innovations, developed groundbreaking online sales initiatives and forged unprecedented synergies between the show and its numerous community partners.
+For Disney Theatrical Productions, Trevor oversaw marketing for the Company’s long-running Los Angeles production of The Lion King.
+The show sold more tickets than any production in the Pantages Theatre’s history, made unprecedented inroads into African-American, Latino and Asian markets, introduced numerous innovations in tourism and business-to-business sales, developed groundbreaking online initiatives and forged unprecedented synergies between the show and its numerous community partners.